Do Hedgehogs Need Baths? And, How to Do It?

-The good news is that hedgehogs are great swimmers and typical enjoy bath time, so it can be a fun experience for them and you.
+The good news is that hedgehogs are great swimmers and typically enjoy bath time so it can be a fun experience for them and you.

-One thing to know is that this little mammals are sensitive critters, so below we’ve answered the most common questions as a guide for proper bathing.
+One thing to know is that these little mammals are sensitive critters, so below, we’ve answered the most common questions as a guide for proper bathing.

-Lastly, towards the bottom of the page, I’ll discuss how to cut your hedgehog’s nails.
-It’s important to trim them so that they don’t catch on materials and break.
+Lastly, I’ll discuss how to cut your hedgehog’s nails towards the bottom of the page.
+Trimming them is essential so they don’t catch on to materials and break.